UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 Note the following:

 - When the Fetch button is tapped, the image is downloaded from the Internet.
-I have throttled the download speed in the Android Emulator to emphasise this point.
+I have throttled the download speed in the Android Emulator to emphasize this point.
 - Throughout the operation of the application, the UI always remains responsive.
 Clicking the toggle button reveals and hides the label even during a download or while the image is animating.
 - Nowhere in the code will we create any threads (for those with experience of multi-threaded programming)